This is a tutorial to learn how to adjust the shutter speed of a camera

 Fast speed = less light ===================> Slow speed = more light

-Generally, it is expressed in seconds and fraction of seconds (example 1/500th of a sec) So, between two scale values, twice as much light enters your camera.
-On today’s reflex, you can set time from 30th to 1/8000th of a second.
+Generally, shutter speed is expressed in seconds or in fractions of seconds (example 1/500th of a sec).
+So, between two scale values, twice as much light enters your camera.
+With today’s reflex, you can set time from 1/30th to 1/8000th of a second.

 How to adjust the shutter speed

-In order to adjust the shutter speed, you will need to set your camera in the S or M mode.
-The S mode for “speed” (or TV for shutter speed on Canon cameras) is a semiautomatic mode that allows you to adjust the shutter speed of the camera accordingly by letting the camera automatically make all other adjustments.
+In order to adjust the shutter speed, you will need to set your camera to the S or M mode.
+The S mode for “speed” (or TV for shutter speed on Canon cameras) is a semiautomatic mode that allows you to adjust the speed of the camera by letting the camera automatically make all other adjustments.

-And the M-Mode for “manual” will allow you to adjust all the settings of your camera, such as Shutter speed, aperture and ISO value.
-Setting the speed, as a result, will have two effects on a photograph:
+The M mode for “manual” will allow you to adjust all the settings of your camera, such as shutter speed, aperture, and ISO value.
+As a result of this, setting the speed will have two effects on a photograph:

-Now you know how to adjust the speed of camera, so your photographs will never be blurred anymore!
+Now you know how to adjust the speed of your camera, so your photographs will never be blurred again!

 The Sport mode on your camera – what you need to know

-When you are in the Sport mode, the fastest possible speed will always be taken into account depending on the lighting you are shooting in.
+When your camera is in Sport mode, the fastest possible speed will always be taken into account depending on the lighting you are shooting in.

-So it is the shutter speed settings that define the exposure time, the time the sensor will stay open to capture the image.
-If it stays open for a long time, then your photo will be exposed to more light and your camera will record all the movements it sees.
-Thus you will run a high risk of blurring.
+It is the shutter speed settings that define the exposure time (the time the sensor will stay open to capture the image).
+If it stays open for a long time, then your photo will be exposed to more light, your camera will record all the movements it sees, and you will run a high risk of blurring your photo.

-In easy words, there is no magical technique or recipe to get a good exposure.
-So this mainly depends on the environment i.e, ambient light, the amount of sunlight, or if it is dark.
-Using shutter speed with perfection can add professional elements to the photo and get a well-lit, and a clear photograph in different light environments.
+There is no magical technique or recipe to get a good exposure; it mainly depends on the environment, i.e., ambient light, the amount of sunlight, or whether it is dark.
+Using shutter speed with perfection can add professional elements to your photo, and you can also take a well-lit and clear photograph in different light environments.

-So now you know how to adjust the speed of the camera.
+Now you know how to adjust the speed of your camera.

 Please give us your opinion, and also share your experience in the comments.

-And if you think the “Shutter speed” article helped you, share it!
+If you think that this “Shutter speed” article has helped you, then share it!

 Have a nice photoshoot!